 As the above makes clear, pursuing both independently is a bad idea.
 Each should be adopted in light of the benefits of the other if you want to ensure optimum performance.

-For example, enterprises should make the following steps part of their overall DevOps/multi-cloud strategy:
+For example, enterprises should make the steps below part of their overall DevOps/multi-cloud strategy:

 - Assess the extent to which DevOps can leverage various cloud platforms for virtualization, containerization, and serverless application environments.